VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 ```

 If you ever have a problem with the install (or removal) of a plugin, check that folder.
 Inside you'll find two folders: `opt` and `start`.
 In the `opt` folder you'll find "optional plugins" and the `start` folder will have all the plugins that Neovim will load at startup.
 Packer by default install all plugins in the `start` folder.

+If you wish to customize the install path of plugins: First read the help page of "packages" `:help packages`.
+Then read about [packer initialization options](https://github.com/wbthomason/packer.nvim#custom-initialization).

 Now, to actually use packer we can follow this pattern.